 There’s not a lot of broth here, and it is almost a stew.
 This will reduce even further with leftovers, but see the notes below for some notes on how to mitigate that.
 For some more excellent cold-weather soups, try easy chickpea noodle soup with parsley and lemon, cabbage lentil soup, or a Moroccan chickpea, sweet Potato, and kale soup.

-- Onion – red, white, or yellow, it doesn’t matter.
+- Onion: red, white, or yellow, it doesn’t matter.
 A medium onion is about the size of a tennis ball and around 120 grams.

 To avoid soggy pasta in leftovers, you can cook it separately from the soup.
-For this recipe I don’t really mind that the pasta soaks up the broth when it sits – just add a splash of water and more salt when reheating – but if you prefer, reduce the liquid by half and cook the noodles separately.
-Add them before serving.
+For this recipe I don’t really mind that the pasta soaks up the broth when it sits – just add a splash of water and more salt when reheating – but if you prefer, reduce the liquid by half and cook the pasta separately.
+Add before serving.

 Due to the tomatoes and wine, this has a slightly longer cooking time than many of my soups.
 Simmering for half an hour before adding the pasta makes for a richly flavoured soup.

 If you eat cheese, parmesan is always a good addition to minestrone.
 When I made this as a kid I always added a parmesan rind for the simmering period.
 If you can get a good vegan parmesan-style cheese, that’s great too.

 How to Store

 Storage: keep in a sealed container in the refrigerator for up to three days, keeping the pasta separate if desired.

 Freezing: transfer cooled soup to airtight containers and freeze for up to three months.
 Thaw in the refrigerator before reheating as usual.

 - Rinse the beans: if using canned, rinse, then soak for a few minutes in cool water, and rinse again.
 This helps to remove any thick liquid around the beans more effectively.